harshsinghlay/usermgmt/README.md

 # UserManager WebApp

 ## Description
 **UserManager** is a responsive CRUD application designed to simplify user management.
 The app allows users to create, edit, update, and delete user information, while also providing filtering and searching capabilities for easy navigation.
-The project is built using **React** with **Tailwind CSS** for styling and jsonplaceholderapi for userdata.
+The project is built using **React** with **Tailwind CSS** for styling , **jsonplaceholderapi** for dummyuserdata and **Redux** for state management.
 This app is fully responsive and offers a clean, user-friendly interface to streamline user management tasks.

 ## Deployed Application
 The application is deployed and accessible at [https://usermgmt.vercel.app].
 You can explore all features directly through the live application without cloning the repository.